 1. Resettlement needs have increased dramatically in the past decade, reaching unprecedented heights in 2023

-This number represents a record high of 1% of the global population and includes refugees, asylum seekers as well as many millions of people displaced inside their own countries.
+This number represents a record high and includes refugees, asylum seekers as well as many millions of people displaced inside their own countries.

 The deadly combination of conflict, climate change, the COVID-19 pandemic, and increasing inequality are contributing to these rapidly rising needs, while making it harder for major refugee-hosting countries to welcome and adequately support refugees.